LoukiaSpin/Empirical-Evidence-on-Robustness-in-Meta-analyses/README.md

 ***

-# How roburst are findings of pairwise and network meta-analysis when missing participant data occur?: an empirical study
+# How roburst are findings of pairwise and network meta-analysis when missing participant outcome data occur?: an empirical study

 ## Description of the repository